YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The main disadvantage is that clinic quality is not easy to judge from outside the country.
 A patient may see strong branding, heavy advertising, celebrity style content, a large number of reviews, or many impressive results and assume that the surgery is also carefully supervised.
 That assumption can be dangerous.

 Another disadvantage is distance after surgery.
 If a patient develops swelling, infection concern, folliculitis, unusual pain, poor healing, or strong anxiety after returning home, an in person visit is not always simple.
-The clinic should have a clear follow up system, but the patient still needs to understand the limits of medical tourism.
+Travel and follow up have to be planned before surgery, because medical tourism becomes more fragile when the first real problem appears after the patient has already flown home.

-Language can also matter.
-A translator can help with logistics, but the patient should be able to understand the medical plan.
+Language also matters.
+A translator can help with logistics, but the medical plan still has to be understood clearly.
 Hairline position, donor limits, crown priority, medication, risks, and aftercare instructions should not become vague because the conversation is moving too quickly.

 The final disadvantage is that a patient may feel pressure to decide quickly because travel dates, flight prices, or limited package slots are presented as urgent.
 Surgery should not be booked like a holiday discount.

-For this reason, the consultation before travel matters more, not less.
-The patient should ask difficult questions before paying a deposit, because after flights and hotel dates are arranged, many people feel psychologically committed even if the plan no longer feels right.
+Consultation before travel matters more, not less.
+Ask difficult questions before paying a deposit, because after flights and hotel dates are arranged, many people feel psychologically committed even if the plan no longer feels right.

 High volume hair mills are risky because the operation can become an assembly line.
 The consultation may be sales driven, the doctor’s role may be unclear, and the patient may be treated as one booking among many rather than as one surgical case with lifetime donor limits.